 Conflict of Terms

-If there is any conflict or inconsistency between the terms of this Agreement and the terms in any other agreement between you and us, the terms of this Agreement will prevail and the parties shall take any necessary steps to conform the inconsistent terms to the terms of this Agreement.
+If there is any conflict or inconsistency between the terms of this Agreement and the terms in any other agreement between you and us, the terms of this Agreement will prevail for the purposes of the EQ Bank Card and the parties shall take any necessary steps to conform the inconsistent terms to the terms of this Agreement for such purposes.